DmitriySlinkovenko/se_project_coffeeshop/README.md

 ## Plan on improving the project

 Plan on adding more animations to the project as well as more custom reservation form.
+Need a home button to comeback to heading from anywhere on page.